BLITBLAZERS/PHISHGUARDIAN/README.md

 we have applied 5 ml models: knn,logistic,random forest,decision tree,svm and 2 deep learning models: neutral network, cnn and 2 model boosters: adaboost and Xgbboost

 # future Scope
+To increase accuracy, we will implement Association rule Mining for continuous feature analysis